otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/050_Compatibility/020_Versioning/index.md

 In cases where profile-based versioning is not possible or sufficient, URL-based versioning can be applied.

 :::info
-During the initial discussion of versioning, several options have been [identified and evaluated](https://github.com/otto-ec/ottoapi_guidelines/blob/main/content/references/REST/versioning.md).
+During the initial discussion of versioning, several options have been [identified and evaluated (internal link)](https://github.com/otto-ec/ottoapi_guidelines/blob/main/content/references/REST/versioning.md).
 :::

 ::: references